AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

 The AI Assistant can help you optimize the impact of your deliveries by suggesting different content that is more likely to resonate with your audience.

-With the AI Assistant, your content can be elevated to new heights.
-For instance, it can be used to:

-* **Summarize**: Condense lengthy content into succinct summaries for push notifications.
-Get straight to the point and ensure recipients grasp the key message instantly.
-* **Elaborate**: Expand on topics within your push notifications, providing additional details and context for better understanding.
-* **Simplify language**: Make your push notifications accessible to a wider audience by using clear and concise language.
-* **Rephrase**:  Avoid repetition by having the AI Assistant rephrase your message in different ways
-* **Change Tone**: Change the emotional tone of your push notifications.
-Whether you want to sound informative, playful, or urgent, the AI Assistant can adapt the message accordingly.

 >[!NOTE]
 >
 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#guardrails-and-limitations).